adicu/data.adicu.com/README.md

   git submodule update

 Next, install [vagrant](http://www.vagrantup.com/).
-Once vagrant is installed, you can run `vagrant up`, and vagrant+puppet will provision the virtual machine for you and start the application.
+Once vagrant is installed, you can run `vagrant up`, and vagrant will provision the virtual machine for you.
+Then you can ssh into vagrant and start the app.
 You can point your browser to [http://localhost:5000](http://localhost:5000) to see the running app.

+  vagrant ssh
+  cd /vagrant
+  source config/settings.dev
+  cd data
+  python data.py

 # app structure